 With the upper shingle properly cut use this as a pattern to cut the row below.
 You will always want to remove at least parts of 2 rows so the majority of the sides of the flashing are up under the shingles.

-Using a good quality roof caulk, apply a thick bead around the entire hole.
-Cut a piece of pipe long enough to end up with at least 12" sticking up above the roof.
+Using a high-quality roof caulk, apply a thick bead around the entire hole.
+Cut a piece of pipe long enough to have at least 12 inches protruding above the roof.

 Note: The rubber coupling on the top of the fan can be seen just a few inches below the roof deck.